Vi Gale

-Viola M. Gale (née Håkansson; 1917 – 2007) was a Swedish-born American poet and publisher, who worked in the United States state of Oregon.
+Viola M. Gale (née Håkansson; 1917–2007) was a Swedish-born American poet and publisher, who worked in Oregon.
 She began writing poems and short stories that were published in minor magazines and reviews in the 1950s.
 Gale's first book was published in 1959, and released five more throughout her life.
 In 1974, she established the small printing house Prescott Street Press in Portland to promote unknown authors and produce well-designed affordable books.
-One of Gale's works was selected by the Oregon Cultural Heritage Commission to be one of 100 Oregon books from 1800 to 2000 that "best representing the state's literary heritage" in 2003.
+One of Gale's works was selected by the Oregon Cultural Heritage Commission as one of 100 Oregon books from 1800 to 2000 "best representing the state's literary heritage" in 2003.

 Early life

 Gale was born Viola Håkansson in 1917, in a rural village called Noret along Central Sweden's Västerdal River in Dalarna County.
 She was the daughter of Erland G. Håkansson and Maria Håkansson.
 Gale had one brother.
-The family sold their belongings and moved to the United States in the final year of mass immigration from Sweden in 1923, when Gale was six years old.
+The family moved to the United States in the final year of mass immigration from Sweden in 1923, when Gale was six years old.
 They came to the country via Ellis Island, and settled in the Swedish community of Clatskanie, Oregon, where her father worked as a wood logger for Simon Benson.
 Following graduation from Clatskanie High School in 1934, she worked as the Clatskanie librarian, and sold bread.
 Gale left Clatskanie in 1940 and moved to Portland.
-She became an naturalized United States citizen that same year, and began to attend literature and writing courses at the University of Colorado, Portland State University, Lewis & Clark College, and the University of Oregon in the late 1940s.
+She became a naturalized United States citizen that same year, and began to attend literature and writing courses at the University of Colorado Boulder, Portland State University, Lewis & Clark College, and the University of Oregon in the late 1940s.